The beginning: a home cook

 It is fulfilling to see my friends finding their gastronomic getaways in my kitchen.
 But, what excites me most is the culinary creativity.
 From conceptualization to execution, the process is challenging yet rewarding.

-As a TV news producer, I am naturally wired to document my food journey and others I have encountered along the way.
+As a TV news producer, I am naturally wired to document my food journey along the way.
 It feels good to make a difference, even though it is just an inspirational tidbit.
 This project has now grown with a new meaning and purpose.

 The new chapter

-As painful as the decision is, this is why I am removing many of my early works – including recipes and restaurant reviews – from my blog, and renaming it as MegaFoodie Studio to reflect the changes.
+As painful as the decision is, I am removing many of my early works – including recipes and restaurant reviews – from my blog, and renaming it as MegaFoodie Studio to reflect the changes.
 Going forward, I will focus on:

 – Food Photography: Practical suggestions to enhance your photographic skills in a home-studio setting, and how to produce professional-looking pictures.

 One thing will never change.
-I hope my blog will continue to satisfy the hungry eyes and, touch the souls of like-minded foodies like you: Taste Good.
+I hope my blog will continue to satisfy the hungry eyes and, touch the souls of like-minded foodies: Taste Good.
 Look Good.
 Feel Good.